yungyuc/nsdhw_21au/proposal/chililn0525/README.rst

 System Architecture
 ===================
-TBD: the following is a draft architecture
+TBD: the following is a draft of architecture.
+I will read from audio files first when developing, since real time audio I/O may be compicated.
+After I can read audio file, implement pitch tracking algorithm, pitch shift, and output to audio file, I will extend the project to real audio I/O finally.

 .. image:: https://i.imgur.com/dFNHcDN.png
   :width: 300px